ECP-CANDLE/Scratch/mlskMBO/README.md

 [mlrMBO: A Modular Framework for Model-Based Optimization of Expensive Black-Box Functions Bernd Bischla, Jakob Richterb, Jakob Bossekc, Daniel Hornb, Janek Thomasa, Michel Langb]

+mlskMBO.py currently is configured to gives a minimalistic demonstration.

+The code in nt3_run_data scrapes the json log files produced by running nt3_baseline_keras2, and collects the results into a pandas dataframe.

+Currently, results from an initial grid with a few hundred points are stored in nt3_initial_data.csv and read into a dataframe, to streamline demonstration.
+The get_nt3_data function can be directed to the location of json logs from NT3 if available.

+A Gaussian Process Regression models the response (validation loss), and scikit-learn 'optimize' finds the location of the parameter values which give the minimal value of the model.
+This is used as the starting point for the focus algorithm, which draws parameter values at random, but becoming closer to the starting point.
+The resulting list of dictionaries may optionally be evaluated by nt3_baseline_keras2.

+The json log files which are produced could then be read in with get_nt3_data to define a new model, and so on ...